josephclaymiller/Voice-Notifications/README.md

 # Voice Notifications
 Create notifications for your iPhone that play a short message in your own voice sent at a time of your choosing.

+## How to use
+Download code and open "Voice Notifications.xcodeproj" in Xcode.
+Plug in device or choose simulator then press play.
+Give the app permissions to send notifications and to use the microphone.
+Press the "Create Voice Notification" button.
+Select the title and description for your voice notification.
+Select the "Record Voice" button to record your voice notification.
+Select the number of minutes and hours to wait until being notified then select the "Set Notification" button.
+Close the app.
+After the time interval specified the notification will be sent and you will hear your voice notification.

+## Development
 Time spent: **14** hours

-## User Stories
+### User Stories

 The following functionality is completed: